Managers and Supervisors need to spend more time actively managing

 Through our training, coaching and mentoring process, Managers and Supervisors will increase their time spent actively managing from a low of 5% to as much as 40 to 60%.

-Historically, over the course of more than 500 projects, we have seen that Managers and Supervisors spend less than 5% of their day actively managing.
+Historically, over the course of more than 200 clients, we have seen that Managers and Supervisors spend less than 5% of their day actively managing.

 PVA’s training, coaching and mentoring methodology focuses on improving levels of active management in the day-to-day operations with specific goals centered around: